KaiStarkk/everything-newforma-sync/README.md

 You can reach me at my work email for questions.

 ## Known issues
-- Newforma doesn't remove links from this folder when removing projects, so old projects will need to be manually removed from the directory
 - Since it's a straight sync, any other folders you've added to Everything will be removed.
-The workaround is to create links to these folders in the Newforma directory.
-For the reason above, they won't be deleted so should persist.
+Will look at a workaround.
 - It's kinda slow.
 This is because of the PowerShell module for reading LNK files.
 In the future I'd like to manually read the data from the binary file based on the [Shell Link binary file format](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-shllink/16cb4ca1-9339-4d0c-a68d-bf1d6cc0f943)
 - This is currently a manual install process.
 Would be nice to create a package on PIP so people can install that way; not a priority though since corporate environment often blocks pip.